 As for ordinary genital warts, says Doug Lowy, MD, chief of the Laboratory of Cellular Oncology at the National Cancer Institute, “These are caused by HPV types that are virtually never found in cancer.”
 These are the “low-risk” types, 6, 11, 42, 43, and 44.
 When not causing genital warts they may cause a transient abnormality in Pap test results, or most often produce no symptoms at all.

-But this very effective system of protection can work only when each woman takes responsibility for the first step herself, by having a Pap test at regular intervals.
-According to the National Cancer Institute, about half of women with newly diagnosed cervical cancer have never had a Pap test, and another 10% have not had a test in the past five years.
+But this very effective system of protection can work only when each woman takes responsibility for the first step herself, by getting screened regular intervals.
+More than 50% of all new cervical cancers are in women who have never been screened or have not been screened in the past five years.

 The limiting factor here is the state of the immune system itself.
 According to Thomas Sedlacek, MD, adjunct professor of obstetrics and gynecology at Allegheny University, if an individual’s immune system is impaired—by the use of certain medications, by HIV infection, or by some temporary trauma such as excessive stress, serious illness, or surgery—it may be unable to prevent a recurrence.
 However, if the immune system is weakened only temporarily, most likely the recurrence will be short-lived.

 The most recent evidence for this comes from a study under way at the University of Washington, which has found a number of genital HPV infections among lesbian women—even in some women who had never had sex with a man.
 Genital HPV in lesbians has not yet been extensively studied, but researchers suspect the prevalence rates will be lower than among heterosexuals.
-Even so, the rates will not be low enough to rule out the risk of cervical cancer altogether, so a regularly scheduled Pap test is a smart health measure for gay and straight women alike.
+Even so, the rates will not be low enough to rule out the risk of cervical cancer altogether, so a regular screening is a smart health measure for gay and straight women alike.